huijing/slides/gdaygt-2017/README.md

 Today, we're going to focus Grid layout.
 And maybe a few of her friends.

+Some people have asked why we need Grid when we already have Flexbox?
+Or, is Grid supposed to replace Flexbox?
+My response is, these 2 layout techniques are not competing against each other.
+They are meant to be complementary.

+Grid and Flexbox are best friends.
+Like kaya and butter.
+Like nuts and bolts.
+Like Jay-Z and Beyoncé.
+Either are good on their own, but together, they can reach another level of awesome.

+Flexbox is suited for laying out items in a single dimension.
+Where there isn't a relationship between the rows and columns.
+Think of it more like a long daisy chain of flex children.

 ## Introducing CSS grid

 > Grid works from the container in, other layout methods start with the item